In today's ever-evolving digital landscape, the study of cryptocurrencies and blockchains goes far beyond their financial implications.

 2.1 - Information Systems

 Learning about cryptocurrencies and blockchains deepens students' understanding of information systems by examining the decentralised nature of blockchain networks, the secure storage and transmission of data, and the role of consensus algorithms.
-They develop skills in managing and analysing data, understanding the integration of blockchain technology with existing information systems, and exploring the potential for blockchain-based solutions in various industries.

 2.2 - Computer Science